themaninderkaur/the-social-network/README.md

 boolean findUser() - a private method to find the user by going through the file accountInfo.txt using the scanner class.

+addFriend(String user, String friendUser); - adds a friend based on the username inputted ** returns true if done, false if not

+blockFriend(String user, String blockedUser) - blocks a friend based on the username inputted ** returns true if done, false if not

+removeFriend(String user, String friendUser) - removes a friend based on the username inputted ** returns true if done, false if not

 ## Class: directMessage.java

 sendMessage (User sender, User recipient, String message); - sends a message from sender to recipetent. returns true if successful, false if not